-Jackson EMC helps area youth achieve their dreams.
+Jackson EMC offers the Walter Harrison Scholarship (WHS) opportunity to help area youth achieve their educational dreams.

 Scholarships are based on a combination of academic ability, extracurricular activities, community involvement/work, need, autobiographical sketch and recommendations.
 A scholarship committee carefully reviews each application in search of the best applicants.